Probate Q&A Series When does real property become part of a North Carolina probate estate for distribution or creditor claims?

 Detailed Answer

-In North Carolina, real property owned solely by a decedent generally enters the probate estate at the moment of death.
+In North Carolina, real property owned solely by a decedent generally does not become part of the probate estate for administration at the moment of death.
 From that instant, the decedent’s interest in the property passes under the will or by intestate succession unless a non-probate transfer applies (for example, joint tenancy with right of survivorship or a living trust).
-Once property is part of the estate, the personal representative gathers it, pays valid debts and expenses, then distributes what remains to beneficiaries or heirs.
+The personal representative may bring real property into the estate administration when authorized or required for administration, including payment of debts and expenses, and then distribute what remains to beneficiaries or heirs.

 Key legal points:

 • Immediate vesting of beneficial interest.
-At death, the decedent’s beneficial interest in real property vests in the estate.
-This transfer occurs automatically by operation of law under N.C.
-Gen. Stat. § 28A-2-1(1).
+At death, title to a decedent’s real property generally passes directly to devisees under a will or to heirs by intestate succession, subject to the rights of creditors and to administration as provided by law.
+This transfer occurs by operation of law under N.C.
+Gen. Stat. § 28A-15-2(2).

 • Issuance of letters and legal title.
 The Clerk of Superior Court issues letters testamentary or letters of administration after appointment.
-From that moment, legal title to estate property vests in the personal representative.
+The issuance of letters does not automatically vest legal title to a decedent’s real property in the personal representative; instead, the personal representative has powers over estate assets as provided by law, and real property may become an asset of administration in the circumstances authorized by Chapter 28A.
 See N.C.
-Gen. Stat. § 28A-18-3(3).
+Gen. Stat. § 28A-15-1 and § 28A-13-3.

 • Non-probate transfers.
-Property held in joint tenancy or tenants by the entirety passes directly to surviving owners outside of probate.
-A transfer-on-death deed also avoids probate.
+Property held in joint tenancy with right of survivorship or as tenants by the entirety passes directly to surviving owners outside of probate.
+North Carolina also permits transfer-on-death deeds.

 • Creditor claims bar dates.
-For decedents under a will, creditors must present claims within six months after the first published notice to creditors.
+Creditors generally must present claims within 90 days after the first publication or posting of notice to creditors.
 See N.C.
 Gen. Stat. § 28A-19-3(3).
-The same six-month period applies to intestate estates once letters of administration issue.

 • Disclaimers.
 An heir or beneficiary may refuse all or part of an inheritance by filing a disclaimer within nine months of the decedent’s death under N.C.
-Gen. Stat. § 31-20(20).
+Gen. Stat. § 31B-3(20).

 Key Takeaways

-• Real property owned solely by the decedent enters probate at death unless it passes by operation of law.
+• Real property owned solely by the decedent generally passes at death to devisees or heirs, subject to creditors’ rights and administration as provided by law, unless it passes by operation of law outside probate.

-• The personal representative obtains legal title once letters issue under N.C.
-Gen. Stat. § 28A-18-3.
+• The personal representative does not automatically obtain legal title to real property once letters issue.

-• Joint tenancy and transfer-on-death deeds avoid probate.
+• Joint tenancy with right of survivorship, tenancy by the entirety, and transfer-on-death deeds avoid probate.

 • Beneficiaries must disclaim within nine months under N.C.
-Gen. Stat. § 31-20 to refuse an inheritance.
+Gen. Stat. § 31B-3 to refuse an inheritance.

 Next Steps